-Two major studies published in 2015 - one from two centers of the National Institute for Environmental and Health Sciences (NIEHS) based on hospitalization data, and another from the Geisinger Health System data have the benefit of large population databases, and analysis of incidence data rather than potentially subjective survey responses.
+Two major studies published in 2015 - one from two centers of the National Institute for Environmental and Health Sciences (NIEHS) based on hospitalization data, and another from the Geisinger Health System data - have the benefit of large population databases, and analysis of incidence data rather than potentially subjective survey responses.
+Large databases of patient electronic health records from the Geisinger Health System in Pennsylvania also constitute the sample for a study on fracking and asthma exacerbation published in the respected Journal of the American Medical Association (Rasmussen et al. JAMA Internal Medicine) in 2016.

-Health Effects Institute, a non-profit independent research organization which is funded through public-private partnerships, has put together an extensive literature review and in 2015 proposed a strategic plan to guide future research.
+Health Effects Institute, a non-profit independent research organization which is funded through publicprivate partnerships, has put together an extensive literature review and in 2015 proposed a strategic plan to guide future research.

 In April 2012, President Obama issued an executive order authorizing a multi-agency task force to "support safe and responsible development of unconventional domestic natural gas resources."
-The 13-agency working group is tasked with creating "sensible, cost-effective public health and environmental standards to implement federal laws and augment state safeguards."
-The agencies designated to take part in the new monitoring and regulatory group include the departments of Defense, Interior, Agriculture, Commerce, Health and Human Services, Transportation, Energy, Homeland Security, the Environmental Protection Agency, the Council on Environmental Quality, the Office of Science and Technology Policy, the Office of Management and Budget, and the National Economic Council (ICIS, 2012).
-Congress is also holding hearings to review the issues and the role of the states, including the introduction of bills to both contract and to expand federal involvement (Ratner, 2014).
+The 13-agency working group was tasked with creating "sensible, cost-effective public health and environmental standards to implement federal laws and augment state safeguards."
+The agencies designated to take part in the monitoring and regulatory group include the departments of Defense, Interior, Agriculture, Commerce, Health and Human Services, Transportation, Energy, Homeland Security, the Environmental Protection Agency, the Council on Environmental Quality, the Office of Science and Technology Policy, the Office of Management and Budget, and the National Economic Council (ICIS, 2012).